 1. A trip.
 We understand this involves expense.
 It’s not an “every time” kind of gift.
 But it’s got WOW factor.
 Kristie’s family sacrificed traditional gifts, but the ornament used in the big reveal gives them a tangible memento to pull out each year and a reason to relive the memories of that shared experience.

 Two of my children and my husband all have birthdays within a 20-day stretch that also straddles the start of school – and I’m a teacher.
 What should be a season of celebration becomes me morphing into a scary combination of a Tasmanian devil and a drill sergeant.
-I was NOT feeling the birthday gauntlet this year, so we offered our sons an option: would you be interested in trading your birthday parties and presents for a long weekend at the Wizarding World of Harry Potter at Universal Studios?
+I was NOT feeling the birthday gauntlet last year, so we offered our sons an option: would you be interested in trading your birthday parties and presents for a long weekend at the Wizarding World of Harry Potter at Universal Studios?
 I thought they would be torn, but we got an immediate “Yes!” from both boys.
 A fiery dragon in Diagon Alley, roller coasters and shorts in October made my family weep with ecstasy.

 Butterbeer and a fire-breathing dragon.
 Not a bad way to spend a day.